MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide/getting-started.md

 ---

 ## 5) Load and run your first plugin
 Finally, you can load and run your first plugin.
-The following code snippets show how to load and run the `FunSkill` plugin from the `/skills` folder so that you can run the `Joke` function.
+The following code snippets show how to load and run the `FunPlugin` plugin from the `/skills` folder so that you can run the `Joke` function.

 # [C#](#tab/Csharp)